Itchy Skin – Skin Itching

 As a warm disease penetrates, what happens?
 YeTian Shi recognised four main levels, with the Blood level being the deepest:

-I have never been called to treat someone at the third and fourth of these four levels (the Ying and Blood levels).
-I don’t work in a Western medicine hospital which is where you would end up with symptoms of the severity these syndromes describe.
+I don’t work in a Western medicine hospital which is where you would end up with symptoms of the severity these Ying and Blood level syndromes describe.

 In Third world countries, you could easily have these symptoms, in which case you would need urgent medical care.